d-markey/squadron/README.md

 There are a few constraints on what type of data can be transferred, please refer to [SendPort.send()](https://api.dart.dev/dart-isolate/SendPort/send.html) documentation for more information.

-On native platforms, Squadron uses a default `DirectCastConverter` that simply casts data on the receiving end.
+On native platforms, Squadron uses a default `CastConverter` that will try to simply cast data on the receiving end.

+However, when there are nested conversions (eg. `nullable<T>(nestedConversion)` or `list<T>(nestedConversion)`), casting is only possible when the nested conversion is the identity (`(x) => x as T`).
+In other situations, the conversion must be applied and this could impact performance in complex data structures (such as maps / lists).
+See Optimizing Conversions for more information.

 ### <a name="types_web"></a>Web Platforms